tapebrief

 David Palmer · Evercore

-Snacks growing near mid-single digitsFrozen single-serve meals at ~53% market share (near high watermark)Clawed back almost all market share lost during supply constraintsMore high-quality promotional activity in H2 vs. prior year
+Snacks growing at near mid-single digitsFrozen single-serve meals market share: ~53% (near high watermark)Clawed back almost all market share lost to competitor during supply constraintsVegetable business back to record share

 Peter Galbo · Bank of America